codeactual/gitemplate/README.md

 ### `{{gitemplate.year}}`

 > Full year in local time.
-(Only replaceed in file content.)
+(Only replaced in file content.)

 ## Custom vars